rvin3281/node-express-boilerplate/README.md

 PORT: Port number for the application to run on (default is 3000).
 ... and any other environment-specific variables you need.

+## MongoDB Connection:

+Separation of Concerns: The connection logic for MongoDB has been separated out into utils/database/mongoDB.js.

+Environment-aware Connection String: Depending on the environment (development or production), the boilerplate chooses the appropriate connection string (DATABASE_LOCAL or DATABASE_REMOTE) from the .env file.

+Robust Error Handling: In case the connection to the MongoDB server fails, the server logs the error and shuts down gracefully.

+## Mongoose:

+Object Data Modeling (ODM): Mongoose provides a straight-forward, schema-based solution to model your application data.
+This includes built-in type casting, validation, query building, and more.

+## Database Configuration:

+Add the following environment variables to your .env file:

+DATABASE_LOCAL: Your MongoDB connection string for your local database.

+DATABASE_REMOTE: Your MongoDB connection string for your production database.
+Ensure this remains confidential to protect your production data.